JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 are requested.
 In this case single value will be repeated to match the length of columns specified by returned vectors.

-A separate task is spawned for each specified transformation; each transformation then spawns as many tasks as Julia threads, and splits processing of groups across them (however, currently transformations with optimized implementations like `sum` and transformations that return multiple rows use a single task for all groups).
+By default (`threads=true`) a separate task is spawned for each specified transformation; each transformation then spawns as many tasks as Julia threads, and splits processing of groups across them (however, currently transformations with optimized implementations like `sum` and transformations that return multiple rows use a single task for all groups).
 This allows for parallel operation when Julia was started with more than one thread.
-Passed transformation functions should therefore not modify global variables (i.e. they should be pure), or use locks to control parallel accesses.
+Passed transformation functions must therefore not modify global variables (i.e. they must be pure), use locks to control parallel accesses, or `threads=false` must be passed to disable multithreading.

 To apply `function` to each row instead of whole columns, it can be wrapped in a `ByRow` struct. `cols` can be any column indexing syntax, in which case